seventyoseven/RavenTrace/README.md

 pip install python-gvm
 🧪 How to Use
 1. Scan for Live Hosts
 python netdiscover_parser.py

 2. Run a Port Scan
 python port_scanner.py 192.168.1.10

 3. Trigger OpenVAS Scan
 python openvas_integration.py

 4. Launch Secure Remote Shell
-On attacker/server machine:
+On attacker/server machine: python server.py

-python server.py
-On target/client machine:
+On target/client machine: python client.py

-bash
-Copy
-Edit
-python client.py
 🧠 Learning Objectives
 This project is built for cybersecurity learners and aspiring red teamers.
 By using it, you'll get hands-on experience with: